cyanidecupcake/fab-moments-handbook/session2.md

 * What obstacles might you encounter that could make it difficult to complete your HOME?
 How will you overcome them?

 * What will your HOME look like?
 Work together to sketch out ideas.
+Consider that your home will be three-dimensional, but some people may view it through a window.